gauravsaraltest/snakes/README.md

-Snakes-and-Ladders scooby update is this for real
+Snakes-and-Ladders scooby update is kailasha
 ==================

 A simple snake and ladder logic game build with angular js.